elshafey122/MusicFlowBackend/DECISIONS.md

 this.trackId = this.route.snapshot.paramMap.get('id')!;
 ```

-This allowed the correct GUID to be passed to the backend API and fixed the issue when loading track details.
+This allowed the correct GUID to be passed to the backend API and fixed the issue when loading the track details.